 It’s as if I was at Man United but I was sitting on the bench, week-in, week-out.
 Others were playing for less well-known teams.
 But they were in the same league.

 I wanted to get off the bench.
 So I moved to Boies Schiller Flexner.
 They were small, new to the UK, but well-established in the US.
 For better or for worse, they represented Theranos - the controversial blood-testing startup - and also led a few other high-profile cases.

 It felt like joining a startup because there were only 13 people in the UK company.
 Before I joined, my boss Natasha said “Richard, I can’t afford for you to do the kind of work you’ve been doing, as I don’t have 100 people here.
 You’re going to have to do stuff that’s harder than you’re ready to do.”
 After that, I was sold.

-Just after I was sent on secondment to one of our firm’s clients, we found out that we were pregnant.
+Just after I was sent on secondment to one of our firm’s clients, I started learning about technology.
 At this moment, I realised it was now or never for entrepreneurship.
 I couldn’t wait any longer.

-My wife 100% supported me, but gave me an experimentation budget, and said I had to focus on 1 idea, and 1 idea only.
+My family 100% supported me, but gave me an experimentation budget, and said I had to focus on 1 idea, and 1 idea only.

 Before we get onto Robin, I’m seeing a pattern with you picking hard problems.
 You studied Law because your Dad told you it’s the hardest degree you can do.
 Equally, you joined Boies Schiller Flexner because Natasha told you it was going to be a struggle.
 Why do you keep doing that?

 Hard problems are the ones you learn from.
 I went to a comprehensive school in Birmingham, that was in special measures.
 It didn't have a lot of resources.
 I managed to get into a great sixth form, but as soon as I walked through that door, I realised that I’d missed five years of education.
 There are things they know that I simply don't know.
 There are things that I was never taught.